cchristensen-sz/IdentityProofing/README.md

 - Once an acceptable image has been captured, **Click 'Save and Next'**

 - **Capture Seflie** by following on screen prompts.  **Click 'Capture Using Your Phone Camera'**.
-Once captured, if the image is acceptabale you will be redirected back to the browswer window where the ID Proofing process was initiated.
+Once captured if the image is acceptable, you will be redirected back to the browser window where the ID Proofing process was initiated.
 <img src="https://github.com/cchristensen-sz/IdentityProofing/blob/1e64e168db0311151a92167f2bed709fddabf636/img/Selfie%20Start.png" width="30%"/>

 - Smile!